 A Medicare Advantage plan will cover both hospital and medical costs, as well as medications.
-Some Medicare Georgia plans will include additional coverage for vision or dental needs, fitness programs, or hearing tests.
+Some Medicare Georgia plans will include additional coverage for vision or dental needs, fitness programs, or hearing aids.

 - Kaiser Permanente

-Many seniors are automatically enrolled in original Medicare when they turn 65, but you’ll have to apply for a Medicare Advantage plan.
-To be eligible for an Advantage plan in Georgia you need meet these requirements:
+Many seniors are automatically enrolled in original Medicare when they turn age 65, but you’ll have to apply for a Medicare Advantage plan.
+To be eligible for a Medicare Advantage plan in Georgia you need meet these requirements:

-You may also be eligible for a Medicare Advantage plan in Georgia if you have a disability or a chronic illness such as ALS or kidney failure.
+You may also be eligible for a Medicare Advantage plan in Georgia if you have a disability or a chronic illness such as amyotrophic lateral sclerosis (ALS) or end stage renal disease (ESRD).
 Georgians receiving pensions from the Railroad Retirement Board or from Social Security may also qualify for a Medicare Advantage plan.

 As you approach retirement, you’ll have an initial enrollment period when you can enroll in Medicare.
 This initial period starts 3 months prior to your 65th birthday, and extends an additional 3 months after your birthday.